-“That’s just it.
-We “might” be talking about the extinction of the human race.
-Whose to say?
-What we know now though is the asteroid has people shopping like never before,” Driscoll said.
-“Mr. President economic opportunities like this don't just fall out of the sky you know.
-You work with us on this thing, and we can be real good friends.
-The type of friends that can help you win your next election campaign.”
+"That's just it.
+We "might" be talking about the extinction of the human race.
+Who's to say?
+What we know now though, is the asteroid has people shopping like never before," Driscoll said.
+"Mr. President, economic opportunities like this don't just fall out of the sky, you know.
+You work with us on this thing, and we can be great friends.
+The type of friends that can help you win your next election campaign."

 "I'm gonna have to think about this," Morgan said firmly.

 "Of course, when you want to talk again, this is my personal number," Carson said with a wink as she handed him a card.

 "Oh, thank you, Ms. Carson," Morgan grinned.
 Driscoll rolled his eyes.

 "Mr. President, Mr. President!"
 Morgan's chief of staff rushed into the room.
 His face was red, and he was huffing to catch his breath.